 Cimarron Canyon Rail Exhibit

-At the mouth of Cimarron Creek, just upstream from where it spills into the Gunnison River, stands a reminder of bygone days in railroading.
+At the mouth of Cimarron Creek, just upstream from its confluence with the Gunnison River, stands a reminder of the railroad days.
 Recently restored locomotive #278, its coal tender, a boxcar, and caboose stand atop the last remaining railroad trestle along the Black Canyon of the Gunnison route.
-What can now be seen in this exhibit is an excellent example of rolling stock railroad cars used on this branch of the Denver & Rio Grande (D&RG) Narrow Gauge Railroad in its heyday.
+This exhibit is an excellent example of rolling stock railroad cars used on this branch of the Denver & Rio Grande Western Railroad (D&RGW) in its heyday.

 The locomotive and the other cars have been restored to look as they would have in 1940.
 Locomotive #278 was retired by the D&RG in 1952, and given to the city of Montrose as a gift.
 In 1973, it was leased (along with the tender and caboose) to the National Park Service for 20 years.